Veliko Tarnovo: Health

 At the moment, there is no accurate information as to whether or not there were any medical establishments in the Second Bulgarian Empire (1185-1396).
 Many scientists mention that there were folk healers in the area: Hekimi, Jerahi, Billerie, Akhtari, Znahari, Bayachki, who mostly treated injuries and diseases with herbs and other traditional medicine Dr. Marko Pavlov, the founder of the pharmacy business in Bulgaria, arrived in Tarnovo in 1822.
 A year later, he opened the first pharmacy called Lekarnya (Лекарня) in the city, which is located in a shop opposite the Constituent Assembly Building.
 In 1854, a second pharmacy was opened in the town by Yanaki Zlatev and Dr. Margarit.
 Hadji Mincho Hadjistanov took the initiative to raise funds for the construction of a hospital.
 In 1854 the first hospital in the Tarnovo and Bulgaria was opened.
 Initially, the hospital was housed in several small buildings.
 Mikhail Kefalov bequeathed part of his property to build a large hospital building at the end of the city.
 Since the beginning of the twentieth century, the hospital has been called Prince Boris State Hospital.
 On September 15, 1950 the Medical College for Medical Assistants and Medical Officers was opened.
 Dr. Varban Genchev.

 Transport

-Veliko Tarnovo is main transport center in Bulgaria.
-From the city passes the main road from Romania to Middle East.
+Veliko Tarnovo is a main transport center in Bulgaria.
+The main road from Romania to Middle East passes through the city.